 If your device is working correctly, the usage time should have have gone up by less than a minute, while the standby time should have gained five minutes.
 If you see more than a minute increase on the Usage time, something is stopping your phone from sleeping and you have a battery drain problem.

-According to Scotty Loveless, chances are that an app or your email settings are responsible for the drain rather than the battery or the iPhone being at fault.
+Chances are that an app or your email settings are responsible for the drain rather than the battery or the iPhone being at fault.

 Don't bother quitting apps